kmeare/balance-ball-phaser/README.md

 # balance-ball-phaser
-This will be a remake of nokia balance ball game :D enjoy it
+This will be a remake of rapid roll game :D enjoy it